“They take care of my dental needs and relieve all my dental anxieties.”

 Sometimes, however, no symptoms are apparent and the person is unaware of any problem until a checkup.
-A root canal is then performed to clean out the infected tooth pulp, and disinfect the canals of the tooth.
+A root canal is then performed to clean out the infected tooth pulp and disinfect the canals of the tooth.
 The only other treatment would be to extract the tooth.
 Once the infection is resolved, the canal(s) are filled in to prevent any further infection.
-Usually a core build-up and crown is recommended for restoring a tooth that has had root canal therapy.
+Usually, a core build-up and crown are recommended for restoring a tooth that has had root canal therapy.

 “Dr. Ford is very professional and he always has a great personality.
 It’s clear to see that he enjoys his work”